RWS/studio-api-docs/apiconcepts/translationmemory/performing_translation_memory_lookups.md

 Segment Look-up
 ----
-When opening a file in Trados Studio 2017 the document is split up into segments, which are then presented in a side-by-side editor view.
+When opening a file in Trados Studio, the document is split up into segments, which are then presented in a side-by-side editor view.
 Note that a segment corresponds in most cases to a sentence.
 During translation users can use the application to look for any suitable segment matches in the selected TM(s).
 If the same or a similar segment is found in the TM, the corresponding translation will be suggested.
 Users can then accept the translation suggestion as is, or modify it as required by the current context.

-The screenshot below shows a number of sample segments as they are presented in the side-by-side editor of Trados Studio 2017:
+The screenshot below shows a number of sample segments as they are presented in the side-by-side editor of Trados Studio:

 <img style="display:block; " src="images/SideBySide.jpg"/>

-The screenshot below showns an example of a 100% segment match (exact match) that was found found in a TM:
+The screenshot below shows an example of a 100% segment match (exact match) that was found found in a TM:

 <img style="display:block; " src="images/ExactMatch.jpg"/>